When to Go to the Hospital During Labor

 Hospital Bag Checklist

 Pack your hospital bag by week 35–36 so it's ready when contractions start.
-You don’t want to be digging around for your insurance card during active labor.
+You don’t want to be digging around for your insurance card once you’re in active labor.
 Here's what to include:

 Skip anything that would stress you out if it got lost or stained.
 The hospital provides most medical supplies, diapers, baby blankets, and basic toiletries.
 Focus on what’ll help you feel comfortable and prepared.